lkcv/mpv-static-build/README.md

 ```

 ### TODO
-Figure out if musl can build all of these reliably<br/>
+Figure out if musl can build all of these reliably
-Get v4l-utils detected by libdisplay-info